paultopia/murdersky/index.md

 is about half one and half the other.
 And everything goes wrong in the winter on every airline.)

+This is especially going to be a problem if you live in a small city, like most college towns.
+When I was in Iowa City, I got stranded *constantly*, because everything goes through a connection, there are basically no direct flights anywhere except to a handful of major hubs: mostly O'Hare for points east and Denver for points west, though you can also get Detroit, Minneapolis, Dallas/Forth-Worth, and Charlotte.
+That's probably true for most small airports in the Midwest.

 If you are flying, and you get stranded at O’Hare, the airport Hilton is very expensive (\$200+/night) and fills up fast, but it has the distinct advantage of actually being physically attached to the airport, so you